-This section of the manual provides information on how to test and ensure the multiple tap 120 VAC controlcircuit transformer and the 24 VAC transformer is wired properly on electronic control models.
-This section will also provide test procedures for the 24 VAC transformer used by the electronic control system.
-See Figure 2 (page 10) for location of the transformers on these models.
-Surface-mount control models are not equipped with transformers.
+This section of the manual provides information on how to test and ensure the multiple tap 120 VAC Control Circuit Transformer is wired properly on Electronic Control Models.
+This section will also provide test procedures for the 24 VAC transformer used by the electronic control system - see Figure 2 on page 9 for location of the transformers on these models.
+Surface Mount Control Models are not equipped with transformers.